codefori/vscode-ibmi-walkthroughs/content/code-ibmi-tips/rpgContentAssist.md

 #

-# RPGLE content assist
+## RPGLE content assist

-Code for IBM i does ship with content assist for RPGLE, but is disabled by default.
+Code for IBM i ships with content assist for RPGLE, but it is disabled by default.

-Content assist for RPGLE only works for total free-format source code (`**FREE`).
+Content assist for RPGLE works only for total free-format source code (`**FREE`).

 To enable the content assist, [open the VS Code Settings](command:workbench.action.openSettings) and search for 'rpgle content assist'.

 ![](./rpgContentAssist1.png)

-Next, to test it, create a new source member (or streamfile) with the following content:
+To test it, create a new source member (or streamfile) with the following content:

 ```rpgle
 **FREE